 Anyhoo, MHW came out for PC last week, and Ian pre-ordered it and installed it.
 Through the magic of family/friend share on Steam, I was able to demo it without buying it.
 I created my character, mulan rogue (all my characters are such named), and I was pretty happy with how she looked.
 I couldn’t find hair as long as mine, but I found one hairstyle with a high pony and the hair reaching halfway down her back, so that’s what I chose.
 I made my Palico (cat companion) black, of course, and called him shadow.
 I jumped into the game and because I’ve seen the opening a few times, I knew the basics of what I was doing at the start.

 Let me tell you, there is a shit-ton to learn about this game.
 The menus and meta-game information are overwhelming.
 The thing I like, however, is that you don’t really need to delve that deeply in the beginning to have fun hunting.
-I didn’t touch any load-out-related issues until I was many hours into the game.
+I didn’t touch the load-outs for anything, for example, until I was many hours into the game.
 The tutorials suck, by the way.
 Don’t expect to learn much from the game.
 You’ll get the bare-bone basics, but that’s it.
 It’s up to you to learn in other ways, including looking it up and watching videos.

 I spent a considerable amount of time in the training area because I wanted to try all fourteen weapons.
 Yes, I know it’s overkill, but that’s just the way I roll.
 I already knew I was interested to the Switch Axe, the Charge Blade, and the Insect Glaive.
 Yes, I’m that person, and, yes, I like to make things harder on myself.
 I know, I know, the Sword and Shield is the safe choice, but my god, it’s so boring.
 I know I didn’t even scratch the surface of it, but it just felt blah in my hands.
 Same with the Longsword, which is the other newbie-friendly weapon.
 It didn’t do anything for me, and I gave it an honest try.
 I zipped through the Lance, the Gunlance, both the Bowguns, the Hunting Horn, the Hammer, and the Great Sword.
 Didn’t care for the Bow, but I did like the Dual Swords quite a lot.
 However, I’m not a dex person, so I set them aside for my three babies.